mrychlik/worldly-ocr/ArabicSegmentation/README.md

 (based on proper heuristic) is needed to assign diacritical marks to the major parts of ligatures.

+In this example we applied a simple heuristic, that characters with sufficiently small filled area are diacritical marks.
+This does not always work:

+ * it picks up punctuation;
+ * it picks up speckles (isolated groups of random pixels).

+Further refinement of this idea can be implemented.
+It is not clear how to automate the threshhold for the area of a diacritical mark.
+One could perhaps examine curated ligatures and determine this number.

 ## Isolated, Initial, Medial and Final Forms
 Connecting Arabic characters into ligatures happens by using 3 forms of each basic character (see file:://../Data-basic-arabic-letterforms.jpg).